 General Inspectors Attributes

-There're two general inspectors attributes which will be discussed here.
+There're three general inspectors attributes which will be discussed here.
 They apply to every element (except for slides).

 The first general attribute is the